sisby-folk/tinkerers-smithing/README.md

 All modding projects are built on the work of many others.

+We made this mod for [Tinkerer's Quilt](https://modrinth.com/modpack/tinkerers-quilt)!
+Our modpack about rediscovering vanilla gameplay.

 Textures shown include [xali's books](https://www.curseforge.com/minecraft/texture-packs/xalis-enchanted-books), [Sully's Peeves](https://www.curseforge.com/minecraft/texture-packs/sullys-peeves) and [Vanilla Tweaks](https://vanillatweaks.net/picker/resource-packs/)' degrading tools

 We're primarily modpack developers - not mod developers!
 If you want to port this mod, do it yourself!